Tucson Home Business

 Yes, home-based businesses are allowed in Tucson, AZ.

 In Tucson, AZ, home-based businesses are permitted subject to specific rules designed to preserve residential character while allowing residents to run legitimate businesses from their homes.
-No city permit is required, though deed restrictions or state licensing may apply.
+A No separate permit — regulated under home occupation provisions in Tucson UDC is required before operating.
 The Tucson Planning and Development Services Department (PDSD) or Tucson Planning and Development Services Department (PDSD) — Planning Division handles home occupation applications and enforcement.
 Regulations generally prohibit on-site employees, customer visits, and any external evidence of business activity.
 Below you will find the current permit requirements, restrictions, prohibited business types, and cottage food law provisions for Tucson.

 Permit Requirements